 Next day we met around 930, and from there we headed South to Monterosso in what is UNESCO’s National Park – CINQUE TERRE.

-1230 we had arrived to the old part of town, found the only last spot in a safe parking lot.
+At 1230 pm we had arrived to the old part of town, found the only last spot in a safe parking lot.
 That is another thing to consider, there are few parking spaces.

 Lunch had to be focaccia with different fillings

 Then we strolled along the old part of town to see the church

 And then headed to the waterfront

 And to enjoy a relaxing couple of hours by the sea, in the water and sun bathing